sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/field-query-object/anchor-object.md

 Match arrays
 ----

 For an array of Match objects, all matches must be found to successfully create an anchor.
-The Match objects must be in separate successive (but not consecutive) lines.
-In other words, the second match starts its search in the line after the line matched by the previous Match object in the array, and so on.
+Each Match object must target a separate successive line.
+In other words, the second match starts its search in the line after the line matched by the first Match object in the array, and so on.

 ```json
 {